 Summoned from the Margins: Loving Muslims

 Many of us might not go out of our way to purchase the last two book club selections: Raymond Lull: First missionary to the Moslems (1902) by Samuel Zwemer or Summoned from the Margin: Homecoming of an African (2012) by Lamin Sanneh.
-And yet, despite the rigor of reading and their separation by seven centuries, both Ramón Lull (anglicized to Ramond Lull) and Lamin Sanneh challenge us to a deeper knowledge of and love for Muslims.
+And yet, despite the rigor of reading and their separation by seven centuries, both Ramón Lull (anglicized to Raymond Lull) and Lamin Sanneh challenge us to a deeper knowledge of and love for Muslims.

 Lull was born in 1232 to a wealthy family in Majorca.
 As a married father of two, he converted to Christ after receiving repeated visions from God while living a romanticized, immoral lifestyle.
 As he was writing a "bawdy" love song to a married woman, God convicted him of his sin.
 Lull confessed, repented, and committed his life to sharing his Savior with the least evangelized.